 Other Nutrients That Contribute to Bone Health

 This vitamin is so important that it is added to many calcium-rich foods and supplements to allow calcium to be absorbed.
 The best food sources of vitamin D are egg yolks and some fish.
 Our skin also creates vitamin D when exposed to sunlight.
 It only takes 20 minutes of sunlight each day.
+Recent research indicates that many of us are deficient in vitamin D. Some experts are recommending supplements of 600 to 800 IU (International Units) daily.
 Deficiencies can occur in the winter when days are short and winter clothing covers most of our skin.
 People with dark skin create less vitamin D. Seniors may also be at risk if outdoor time is limited.

 This mineral is also found in the bone structure.
 It is more easily absorbed than calcium.
 Phosphorus is found in many foods we eat, and people are rarely deficient.
 Some good sources are dairy foods, liver, and sunflower seeds.